shamanec/GADS-devices-provider/docs/setup.md

 8. Generate the WebDriverAgent *.ipa file.

 Alternatively:
-7. Copy the `WebDriverAgentRunner-Runner.app` instead of bundling to IPA. `go-ios` allows us to install `app` as well as `ipa` so it might be more painless.
+7. Copy the `WebDriverAgentRunner-Runner.app` instead of bundling to IPA. `go-ios` allows us to install `app` as well as `ipa` so this might be less painful.

 ## Supervise the iOS devices - Linux, macOS, Windows
 This is a non-mandatory but a preferable step - it will reduce the needed device provisioning manual interactions